-The city of Cusco, nestled high in the Peruvian Andes, was once the capital of the Inca Empire, and is known for its archaeological remains and Spanish colonial architecture.
+The city of Cusco, nestled high in the Peruvian Andes, was once the capital of the Inca Empire, and is known for its archaeological remains and Spanish colonial architecture, cathedrals and museums.
 If you plan on visiting any sites in the area, like Machu Picchu, the Inca Trail or Rainbow Mountain, you will need to give yourself several days in Cusco to acclimate.

 This gives you ample time to explore the beautiful historic district and its many attractions at a nice relaxed pace.
 Explore the area with enough time to prepare for your upcoming trekking options.